Gtomika/terraform-aws-vpc/README.md

 # AWS VPC with Terraform

 This repository contains Terraform code that sets up a most basic AWS VPC.
 This VPC contains some public and private subnets.
-I use it in other projects and it is extracted here as a common component.
+I use it in other projects and it is extracted here as a common component: the VPC and subnet IDs outputted here can be used by other Terraform projects.

 This simple setup is free on AWS.